 “We are looking for a mindset, not just technical skills” – Interview with Anna Naszádi

 In our mini-series Interaction Design, we talk to professionals working in the field of digital product design, user experience (UX) or user interface (UI) design.
-Previously we talked to Tamás Fogarasy, leader of MOME’s Interaction Design MA programme launching in autumn last year and now we asked Anna Naszádi, researcher at the MOME Innovation Centre, about the past and future of the field.
+Previously we talked to Tamás Fogarasy, leader of MOME’s Interaction Design MA programme and now we asked Anna Naszádi, researcher at the MOME Innovation Centre, about the past and future of the field.

 You’ve come a long way since you graduated from MOME.
 Can you tell us about your university years?

 I studied industrial product design both for my BA and my MA degree.
 That it took me much longer than five years to learn it is another matter.
 Perhaps what I did differently during the training from what I was expected to was to seek out classes with a touch of the humanities to them that were focused on the narrative, on the human in action, rather than a specific product.

 In your MA thesis, you covered a very interesting subject, synaesthesia, for which you also created an application.